jhpyle/docassemble/_docs/config.md

 By default, the main menu does not contain a link to the `/list` page, but you can add it to the main menu using the [`show dispatch link`] directive.

+## <a name="grid classes"></a>Customization of column widths

+**docassemble** uses the [Bootstrap grid system] for its mobile responsive layout.
+The widths of columns that are used in various parts of the application can be customized using the `grid classes` directive.

+The following example shows the default values.

+{% highlight yaml %}
+grid classes:
+  user: offset-lg-3 col-lg-6 offset-md-2 col-md-8 offset-sm-1 col-sm-10
+  admin: col-md-7 col-lg-6
+  admin wide: col-sm-10
+  vertical navigation:
+    bar: offset-xl-1 col-xl-2 col-lg-3 col-md-3
+    body: col-lg-6 col-md-9
+    right: d-none d-lg-block col-lg-3 col-xl-2
+    right small screen: d-block d-lg-none flush left:
+    body: offset-xxl-1 col-xxl-5 col-lg-6 col-md-8
+    right: d-none d-lg-block col-xxl-5 col-lg-6
+    right small screen: d-block d-lg-none
+  centered:
+    body: offset-lg-3 col-lg-6 offset-md-2 col-md-8
+    right: d-none d-lg-block col-lg-3
+    right small screen: d-block d-lg-none label width: md-4 field width: md-8
+{% endhighlight %}

+`user` refers to administrative screens that end users see, like the login screen. `admin` refers to administrative screens that only administrators can see, like the User List. `admin wide` refers to administrative screens that are wider than others, like the Configuration.

+The `vertical navigation`, `flush left`, and `centered` directives refer to modes in an interview when different column widths must be used.
+The default mode is `centered`.
+If you set `centered: False` in the [`features`], then the `flush left` directive is used.
+However, if you have a vertical navigation bar enabled in your interview, the `vertical navigation` directive is used.

+Under these directives, `body` refers to the width of the main part of the screen. `right` refers to the width of the `right` screen part that is positioned to the right of the `body`.
+On small screens, the `right` part is invisible and the same contents appear below the `body`, between the `under` part (if any) and the `post` part (if any).
+The `right small screen` directive refers to the size of this version of the `right` screen part.
+Under `vertical navigation`, the `bar` refers to the width of the vertical navigation bar.

+The `label width` and `field width` are not technically classes, but rather parts of classes.
+The actual classes used will be prefixed with `col-` or `offset-`, depending on the context.
+The default values of `md-4` and `md-8` mean that when labels and fields appear side-by-side, the width of the labels is half of the width of the fields, and below the `md` breakpoint, the labels appear above the fields.

+## <a name="alert html"></a><a name="alert container html"></a>Customization of alerts

+When the front end needs to alert the user about something, it places a [Bootstrap alert] at the top of the screen.
+The HTML of these alerts can be customized using `alert html` an `alert container html`.

+{% highlight yaml %}
+alert html: |
+  <div class="da-alert alert alert-%s alert-dismissible fade show" role="alert">%s<button type="button" class="btn-close" data-bs-dismiss="alert" aria-label="Close"></button></div>
+alert container html: |
+  <div class="datopcenter col-sm-7 col-md-6 col-lg-5" id="daflash">%s</div>
+{% endhighlight %}

+In `alert html`, the first `%s` represents the [Bootstrap color] of the alert, while the second `%s` represents the HTML of the content of the message.
+In `alert container html`, the `%s` represents one or more `alert html` `<div>`s.

 ## <a name="customization"></a>Customization of administrative pages